How Can Our Indianapolis Pedestrian Accident Attorneys Help You Recover?

-Absentminded drivers can cause a severe auto collision when they fail to pay attention to the road.
-Pedestrians and runners are at high risk of injury due to distracted drivers.
-Pedestrians can sustain catastrophic injuries such as traumatic brain injuries, broken bones, organ damage, and limb loss.
+Absent-minded drivers can cause a severe auto collision when they fail to pay attention to the road.
+Likewise, pedestrians and runners are at high risk of injury due to distracted drivers.
+In an accident, they can sustain catastrophic injuries such as traumatic brain injuries, broken bones, organ damage, and limb loss.

 What is a Pedestrian Accident?

 A pedestrian accident occurs when a negligent car driver, motorcycle rider, or bicyclist causes a collision with a person not in a vehicle.
 Pedestrian accidents can occur on the sidewalk, on the road, or in an open area where people and vehicles roam freely.
 A pedestrian accident can also involve roller bladders or skateboarders.
 Some severe pedestrian accidents could result in fatalities, but most lead to minor or moderate injuries.